eFinder

 INSUFFICIENT EVIDENCE

-— No evidence in archive to confirm the presence of unmarked graves at the burial site.
+No evidence confirms the existence of unmarked graves or burial site details.

 “She said the drug treatment centre was within a facility run by the Afghan de facto administration.
 Before 2015, the location was a US military base.”